Handmade lettering guides

 In conclusion

 Revisiting my old work proved that using an Ames guide is faster, easier, and more precise than my self-taught and avoidant alternative.
-The decision to avoid it and calligraphy nibs as based on youth and inexperience.
+The decision to avoid it and calligraphy nibs was based on youth and inexperience.
 My old lettering had a certain flair, but often sacrificed legibility and consistency for rugged indie spirit.

 Dave Marshall, hiding in the rubble of the school they tore down to build the old school